 This should really be the heaviest meal of the day, with lots of greens, salads, sprouts and vegetables.

-Supper: Perfect between 6 and 8pm
+Have supper between 6 and 8pm.

 The golden rule is never eat after 8pm.
 Whatever you eat then just sits in your system fermenting, and in turn converts into fat and weight gain.
 This is when you should eat your good fats to repair while you sleep, and heal the system.
 Try to include avocado, salad dressings and nuts.

 Drink at least two litres of natural water slowly through the day.
 Don't drink it all in the morning and none in the afternoon.